 - Are We Raising Spoiled Brats?
 Researcher and educator Alfie Kohn speaks to the notion that kids today are entitled, over-praised and grow up thinking they're more special than they really are (30 minutes).

 - Stop Hurting Kids in the Name of Discipline Anna Seewald and Dr. John Rich discuss why traditional practices are harmful, alternatives to corporal punishment, and why it's time to make spanking children illegal worldwide (60 minutes).

 - Why conventional discipline doesn't work for long

 - How to handle your own emotional moments

 What do you do when your child acts out?
 How do you tell a child "No" without triggering a power struggle?
 Parenting by Connection shows you how setting limits is actually a gift for your child.
-This booklet teaches you to:

 - Getting Started on Your Gentle Journey, LR Knost, Little Hearts Books